myTerminal/template-library-gulp/README.md

    - run JSHint over JavaScript files
    - run JSCS over JavaScript files
  - develop to watch over the source files and run tasks related to the changed files

+## To-Do

+ - Make it more ES6 friendly